-- This lesson is about the death of academic painting but let's talk first about what it was and how it began. - Academic painting was art that was acceptable to the Royal Academy as described by Sir Joshua Reynolds in his Discourses. - The Royal Academy of Arts was founded in 1768 and it exerted an enormous influence over the development of art during the nineteenth century. - We look at the ways in which the Royal Academy imposed a hierarchy of genres or types of art and how it created a standard for educating artists and defined what was acceptable in art.
-Most important for the artist, the Royal Academy created a reputation and a marketplace. - There were other venues for artists to exhibit their work but it was not until the opening of the Grosvenor Gallery in 1877 that artists had a substantial alternative venue for exhibiting their art in public. - We will also see how many artworks unsettled and eventually destroyed this hierarchy by redefining the genres.
+- This lesson is about the death, or more accurately the gradual decline, of academic painting but let's talk first about what it was and how it began. - Academic painting was art that was acceptable to the Royal Academy as described by Sir Joshua Reynolds in his lecture series called the Discourses. - The Royal Academy of Arts was founded in 1768 and it exerted an enormous influence over the development of art during the nineteenth century.
+The equivalent in France was the Académie de peinture et de sculpture ("Academy of Painting and Sculpture") founded by Cardinal Mazarin in 1648 and renamed the Académie des Beaux-Arts ("Academy of Fine Arts") in 1816. - We look at the ways in which the Royal Academy imposed a hierarchy of genres or types of art and how it created a standard for educating artists and defined what was acceptable in art.
+Most important for the artist, the Royal Academy created an artist's reputation and a marketplace.
+Paintings were exhibited each year at an annual public exhibition. - There were other venues for artists to exhibit their work but it was not until the opening of the Grosvenor Gallery in 1877 that artists had a substantial alternative venue for exhibiting their art in public. - We will also see how many artworks unsettled and eventually destroyed this hierarchy by redefining the genres.